dev-tine/Web-App-QA-Testing-Suite/README.md

 each control's `validity.valueMissing`, which is exactly what the browser consults before allowing a submit.
 Same assertion, nothing written.

-The limit is stated rather than hidden.
+The limit is stated up front.
 This proves the browser blocks an invalid submit.
 It does not prove the server rejects one.
 Server side validation is the first thing a seeded staging environment would unlock, and it is listed as such in the plan.